sthagen/python-flare-floss/doc/usage.md

  can provide to FLOSS to modify its behavior.

-### Extract obfuscated strings (default mode)
+### Extract static, obfuscated, and stack strings (default mode)

 The default mode for FLOSS is to extract the following string types from an executable file:
 - static ASCII and UTF16LE strings
 - obfuscated strings
 - stackstrings

+See the section on [Shellcode analysis](#shellcode) below on how to analyze binary files containing shellcode.

 By default FLOSS uses a minimum string length of four.

     floss.exe malware.bin